-In reliance on the review and discussion referred to above, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in our Proxy Statement to be filed with the SEC in connection with our Annual Meeting and incorporated by
+In reliance on the review and discussion referred to above, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in our Proxy Statement to be filed with the SEC in connection with our Annual Meeting and incorporated by reference in our Annual Report on Form 10-K for the year ended December 31, 2012 filed with the SEC ("2012 Form 10-K").

-Compensation Committee: Larry F. Altenbaumer, Chair
+Compensation Committee:

-Jack L. Alexander Henry W. Fayne Gary R. Johnson William D. Patterson
+Larry F. Altenbaumer, Chair Jack L. Alexander Henry W. Fayne Gary R. Johnson William D. Patterson